 I use my Nikon D800, and whenever I do documentary I try to have two cameras all the time on my shoulders, because you never know what's going to happen.
 And you don't have time to change lenses and they're both D800s.

 Your style - you've got a very kind of documentary style, but you've got our own kind of natural curiosity about people it seems and how they live their lives.
-I wondered how did that fascination come about?
-Was that driven do you think by your childhood where you were living in different countries?
+I wondered how that fascination came about?
+Was that driven by your childhood where you were living in different countries?